 Vaughan believes in three big ideas.
 1. To make it easier to start and to support young technology businesses.
 2. To empower today's kids to be the next generation of technology innovators.
 3. To celebrate all the amazing stories on the way.

-Erin's has more than 20 years in leadership roles across a number of successful businesses such as Adherium NZ Ltd, Auckland UniServices Ltd, GSK, AstraZeneca, IMBcom and Life Technologies.
+Erin has 20 year’s experience within leadership roles across a range of businesses.
+She currently holds the position of Chief Executive at Soda Inc and holds a passion for the innovate start-up community.
+Prior to Soda she has worked in a range of leadership roles, across a variety of businesses such as Adherium NZ Ltd, Auckland UniServices Ltd, GSK, AstraZeneca, IMBcom and Life Technologies.
 She also has experience working within Government organisations focused on economic and business growth initiatives.

 - Ian Taylor (The Flying Kiwi representative to the Hi-Tech Trust)

 Inspired by the changing world around him, Ian Taylor is well known for his huge impact on the technology sector in New Zealand and abroad.
 He founded Taylormade Media in 1989 and later established Animations Research Ltd - responsible for the international shift in 3D computer graphic technology.
 Later, Ian and his team partnered with Terrabyte to lead the revolutionary real-time Internet streaming of the America’s Cup, with Ian's 3D Graphics package model.